 One of the best things about Scotland is that no matter where you find yourself, a castle is never far away.
 As integral to the Scottish landscape as its pristine lochs and lofty mountains, the country’s castles rank amongst the most iconic in the world.

-With more than 3,000 castles in Scotland – nearly one for every square mile – we are loathe to narrow them down to just 10.
+It is estimated that there were once up to 3,000 castles in Scotland – nearly one for every 100 square miles.
+It's tough for us to narrow our favourites of those still standing down to just 10.
 But here’s our pick of the ones which never fail to leave us breathless.

 1. Edinburgh Castle